PierreSwtich/Scripts-for-Automation---JS/README.md

 Usefull Scripts for quick Automation

-These scripts are free too use :) Enjoy! → in progress
+These scripts are free too use :) Enjoy!